johan1252/QBnB/README.md

 ### Running the web application using XAMPP
 1. Launch XAMPP
 2. Ensure "MySQL Database" and "Apache Web Server" server's are started.
 If not, start both servers now.
-3. Clone this repository "QBnB" into <xamppApplicationFolder>/htdocs/
+3. Clone this repository "QBnB" into xamppApplicationFolder/htdocs/
 	1. Use "git clone <git clone url from github>"
 4. Launch your favourite web browser and go to "http://localhost:8080/QBnB/"
 5. Voilà!
 You are now running a local version of the web application.
-	1. Any changes made to files in <xamppApplicationFolder>/htdocs/ should be reflected at "http://localhost:8080/QBnB/"
+	1. Any changes made to files in xamppApplicationFolder/htdocs/ should be reflected at "http://localhost:8080/QBnB/"

+## Authors

+* Ryan Dick
+* Maytha Nassor
+* Johan Cornelissen

 ## Screenshots